 Step 1 – Prep.
 Preheat the oven to 375°F. This recipe makes 15 regular-sized muffins or 8 tulip liner muffins.
 I made mine in tulip liners.
 Line the muffin tins with your liners and set aside.
 If you need a recommendation, this is my favourite tin.

 Step 2 – Mix dry ingredients.
-In a medium-sized bowl, add in all-purpose flour, rolled oats, baking soda, baking powder, cornstarch, and salt.
+In a medium-sized bowl, add in all of the dry ingredients; all-purpose flour, rolled oats, baking soda, baking powder, cornstarch, and salt.
 Mix together and set aside.

 Step 3 – Mix lemon zest and white sugar.
 In a large bowl, add white sugar and lemon zest.
 Using your fingers, combine them to release all of the lemon oils and fragrances.
 Do this for 2 minutes.

 Step 4 – Whisk wet ingredients.
-Into the same bowl, add oil, eggs, vanilla, and buttermilk.
-Whisk until well combined.
+Into the same bowl, add the wet ingredients; buttermilk, oil, eggs, and vanilla.
+Combine for 2-3 minutes with a whisk.

 Step 5 – Add in dry ingredients.
-Pour the dry ingredients into the wet and using a spatula, gently fold to create a soft muffin batter.
+With a spatula, gently combine the dry and wet ingredients to create a soft muffin batter.
+Don't over-mix!

 Step 6 – Add blueberries.
-Wash the blueberries and don't dry them completely.
-Then gently toss the blueberries in 1-2 tsps of flour before adding them into the mixing bowl.
-Tossing them while still a bit wet will help the flour stick better to them!
-Then add into the bowl and mix in a few times.
+Wash the blueberries but don't dry them completely.
+Gently toss the blueberries in 1-2 tsps of flour.
+Tossing them in flour while still a bit wet will help the flour stick better to them, and tossing them in flour will help prevent them from sinking while they bake.
+Add into the bowl and mix in a few times.

 Step 7 – Scoop.
-Evenly divide the batter between your liners, they should be almost or all the way full.
-Using a cookie scooper helps big time to minimize the mess.
-Add extra blueberries on top and sprinkle some white sugar.
+Evenly divide the batter between the liners, they should be halfway full in tulip liners and almost or all the way full if using regular liners.
+Add a few more blueberries on top and sprinkle a bit of white sugar (optional).

-These muffins stay fresh covered at room temperature for a few days, or in the refrigerator in an airtight container for up to 1 week!
+These muffins are best served fresh or the next day.
+They stay good at room temperature for a few days, or in the refrigerator in an airtight container for up to 1 week!

 Expert Baking Tips